 Money is often the driving force behind automation.
-Within a holistic business strategy, however, automation can also serve a higher purpose.
-That's what the concept of human-centered automation is all about.
+In a holistic business strategy, however, automation can also serve a higher purpose.
+That’s what the concept of human-centered automation is all about.

 One of the recurring themes in the Terminator film franchise is people having the power to shape their futures.
 The notion that human agency can prevail over perceived destiny is best illustrated in a deleted scene from the 1984 film in which Sarah Connor (portrayed by sci-fi legend Linda Hamilton) tells her protector (a time traveller from an apocalyptic future) that “there is no fate but what we make for ourselves.”

 Without giving away too much, the core narrative of the films is this: at some point in the future, machines become so advanced that they gain sentience.
 As a result of becoming self-aware, they conclude that humans are a threat and that they (meaning we) must be eradicated.
 That’s the dark fate referred to in the title of the most recent film: a future in which machines declare war on humans.

 One of the most satisfying aspects of the series is the way the writers develop the relationship between humans and machines over the course of the story.
 In the first film, machines are one-dimensional antagonists with a single purpose: hunting humans to the point of extinction.
 In Terminator II: Judgement Day (read: one of the best sci-fi films ever made) and Terminator: Dark Fate, the writers explore alternative scenarios in which the relationship between humans and machines is more complicated.

-Thematically, there are two key takeaways from these films.
+Thematically, there are two important takeaways from these films.
 First, the relationship between humans and machines is always going to be complicated; and second, we have agency in determining how we relate to machines — and how they relate to us.

 Human-centric automation considers this relationship between humans and machines, and imagines a future in which we keep the human part of the equation front and center.
 Human-centric automation allows us to develop automations that help rather than harm.